EMG + EMS: Tracking and Stimulating Movement

 By working closely with a group of archaeologists, we designed and prototyped personal 3D capture devices.
 These devices, based around a wireless Kinect, could instantaneously capture 3D models, allowing the individual excavators to quickly incorporate 'capture' into their ongoing work.

-zPatch: Hybrid Capacitive/Resistive eTextile Sensors, to appear in TEI 2018
+zPatch: Hybrid Capacitive/Resistive eTextile Sensors, TEI 2018

 Wanding Through Space: Exploring Electric Muscle Stimulation, Augmented Human (AH) 2018